UltraMessaging/um_kb/kb/configuring-rss.md

 different CPUs contend for the shared IP reassembly table, adding lock and cache-coherence overhead.
 The result is out-of-order delivery and elevated latency, sometimes on the order of tens of milliseconds.

-So while sending large UM datagrams (and letting the kernel fragment them) improves throughput on the sending side, the resulting fragments can degrade performance on the receiving side.
+So while sending large UM datagrams (and letting the kernel fragment them) can improve throughput on the sending side, the resulting fragments can degrade performance on the receiving side.

 ## 2-tuple Hash Performs Better